Math and Statistics

 Why do we need to sign in at the computer?

 Signing in at the computer helps us manage the resources more efficiently.
 We adjust the number of tutors that can tutor the various subjects based on the most popular times for that course.
 Also, by keeping track of the usage in Drop-In Tutoring, we are able to report the frequency that our services are used.
 Lastly, this helps us direct you to the appropriate tutor.

 How often should I sign into the computer?
 Do I need to sign out?

 Students should sign in at the computer once every hour they use our services.
-Also, if students are working with a tutor that has just ended their shift, they should sign in again for a new tutor.
 There is no need for students to sign out after tutoring sessions.